 Dental implants offer a permanent solution to replacing missing teeth.
 Made of biocompatible materials, these artificial tooth roots have the potential to last for the rest of your life.
 Plus, they’re strong enough to support fixed crowns, bridges, or dentures to replace as many teeth as necessary.

 Dr. Steven Ellinwood works closely with local periodontists and oral surgeons who surgically place the implants.
-Once this phase is completed, Dr. Steve restores the new “tooth” with a fixed prosthesis that looks and feels closer to your natural smile than any denture or partial ever would.
+Once this phase is completed, Dr. Ellinwood restores the new “tooth” with a fixed prosthesis that looks and feels closer to your natural smile than any denture or partial ever would.

 Types of Restorations Available

 The type of dental implant restoration that is best for your smile will depend on the number of teeth you have missing.
 Generally, a single tooth is replaced with a single implant and then a fixed crown on top of it.
 This eliminates the need to have a conventional bridge in the area (thus causing the adjacent teeth to be ground down or reshaped.)

 Multiple tooth loss can be managed in a couple of different ways.
 Either a bridge or denture can be anchored on top of the dental implants.
 Due to their strength, as few as four or six implants can support an entire, full arch denture.

 Using implants to anchor your dentures can eliminate worn spots, rocking and shifting of your denture, and accommodate confident speaking.
 Using bar retainers or individual locators, your prosthesis snaps in place over the implant abutments, locking it in place throughout the day.
 In the evening, you can remove your “plate” for easy cleaning and maintenance.